Superjail!: Development

 The series was the creation of Christy Karacas, Stephen Warbrick, and Ben Gruber.
-Karacas was a member of the band Cheeseburger (who provided the show's theme song "Comin' Home" until season 4), a background designer for MTV's Daria, directed Robotomy for Cartoon Network and later created Ballmastrz: 9009.
-Stephen Warbrick was originally known for his work on MTV's Beavis and Butt-Head and Daria, was a digital artist on MTV's Celebrity Deathmatch and was also an animatic artist at Blue Sky Studios.
-Ben Gruber originally wrote for Ultracity 6060 on MTV's Cartoon Sushi and later wrote for shows like Teen Titans Go!, Breadwinners, and SpongeBob SquarePants, and would later become a story editor for Jellystone!.
+Karacas was a member of the band Cheeseburger (who provided the show's theme song "Comin' Home" until season 4), and a background designer for MTV's Daria.
+Karacas went on to direct Robotomy for Cartoon Network and create the series Ballmastrz: 9009.
+Warbrick was originally known for his work on MTV's Beavis and Butt-Head and Daria, was a digital artist on MTV's Celebrity Deathmatch and an animatic artist at Blue Sky Studios.
+Gruber originally wrote for Ultracity 6060 on MTV's Cartoon Sushi, and went on to write for series such as Teen Titans Go!, Breadwinners, SpongeBob SquarePants, and Jellystone!.

 Karacas originally created a student film in 1997 for MTV's Cartoon Sushi, entitled "Space War".
-He then partnered with Warbrick in 2001, creating another film known as "Bar Fight", which caught the attention of Cartoon Network's Adult Swim, who allowed them, and Ben Gruber, to create a show of their own.
+He then partnered with Warbrick in 2001, creating another film known as "Bar Fight", which caught the attention of Cartoon Network's Adult Swim, who allowed them, and Ben Gruber, to make a show of their own.
 The name "Superjail!" was based on the former name of the Central North Correctional Centre.